freehandle/breeze/README.md

 Significance of swell parameters can be found in the [swell algorithm specification](/consensus/bft/README.md).

-If the network is starting from genesis its parameters creating the __aero__ fungible tokens and their initial distribution must also be specified:
+If starting from genesis network parameters for creating the __aero__ fungible tokens and their initial distribution must also be specified:

 ```
     ... (root config) ...